maragudk/rest-auth-server/README.md

 An example HTTP REST server with authentication and authorization.

-See the blog post on [RESTful authentication in Go](https://www.maragu.dk/blog/restful-authentication-in-go/) for background.
+See the blog post on [Authentication for REST APIs in Go](https://www.maragu.dk/blog/authentication-for-rest-apis-in-go/) for background.

 ## Usage